flekschas/image-tiles-to-sqlite/README.md

 Take a look at [im2sql.py](im2sql.py); trust me, it's a short file.
 Under the hood the script creates a SQLite database holding following two tables:

-- tileset_metadata
+- tileset_info
 - tiles

-`tileset_metadata` is an extension of [clodius](https://github.com/pkerp/clodius)'s metadata table and holds the following columns:
+`tileset_info` is an extension of [clodius](https://github.com/pkerp/clodius)'s metadata table and holds the following columns:

 - **zoom_step** [_INT_]: _not used_
 - **max_length** [_INT_]: _not used_